racker/service-registry-docs/General-API-Information.md

 ## Request / Response Types

-The Rackspace Cloud Service Registry API supports JSON data serialization format.
+The Rackspace Service Registry API supports JSON data serialization format.
 The request format is specified using the Content-Type header and is required for operations that have a request body.